 Restaurant Review: Farmer J King William Street.
 Homeboy and I visited The Monument to the Great Fire of London last Friday.
-After walking up the 311 steps we needed some food and a sit down.
-We headed over to a new eatery located close by to sample their Fieldtrays.
+After walking up the 311 steps, we needed some food and a sit-down.
+We headed over the road to a new eatery to sample their Fieldtrays.
 If you’re looking for healthy food in the City of London or take-away lunch places near The Monument, then you must check out Farmer J.

 “Treat yourself to some Forkin’ Good Food in the City of London at Farmer J. Try the fabulously filling and super tasty Fieldtrays which will perk you up and make the office grind more bearable!”
 Homegirl London

 Farmer J (yes, he is a real person called Jonathan) and Farmer’s wife (Ali) serve customers tasty food made from the best seasonal ingredients.
 They provide breakfast, lunch and dinner, which transforms into table service in the evening.
 This article concentrates on the Fieldtrays, a wholesome and healthy lunch option for city workers and tourists.

 My Fieldtray Lunch

 For your Fieldtray lunch fix go to the counter and pick up an environmentally friendly cardboard tray which is divided into three sections.
 You select a base, a main, two sides and a sauce, and then you will have a perfectly balanced and delicious meal.
 The Veggie Tray is also available which comprises of three sides plus grain and sauce.

 Homeboy’s Field Tray Lunch